Links on Android Authority may earn us a commission. Learn more.

 Other advantages are often manufacturer-specific.
 Some screen protectors come with an anti-glare coating, blue light filter, filters to reduce eye strain, and oleophobic and hydrophobic coatings to keep the protector free from fingerprint and oil smudges.

-As wonderful as privacy screen protectors sound on paper, the reality is a little bit different.
-Many privacy screen protector makers promise no issues with clarity or reduction in brightness, but that isn’t always the case.
+Privacy screen protectors sound fantastic on paper.
+Unfortunately, the reality is a little bit different.
+Many companies promise no issues with clarity or brightness, but that isn’t always the case.

-You can overcome the issue my pumping up the brightness of the display, but this will likely result in rapid battery drain.
+You can overcome the problem by pumping up the brightness of the display, but this will cause the battery to drain faster.
 Having the brightness too high could also reduce the effectiveness of the privacy filter when the phone is angled away.

-The need to hold the phone directly in front of you also takes away those quick sideways glances at the time or notifications.
-This is something I, and I’m sure many of you, do quite often, and can prove to be quite annoying if you have a privacy screen protector fitted on your phone.
+The need to hold the phone directly in front of you also takes away those quick sideways looks at the time or notifications.
+This is something I do quite often, and it’ll take a lot of getting used to if I have a privacy screen protector on my phone.

 Sharing something that’s on your screen becomes difficult as well.
-You’ll have to angle it in just the right away show other people a video or a photo.
-2-way privacy screens help with this problem by letting you easily show off the display in the landscape orientation.
-However, this won’t be possible if you get a 4-way privacy screen protector.
+You’ll have to angle it in just the right away to show other people a video or a photo.
+Two-way privacy screens help by letting you show the display without issue in landscape.
+This won’t be possible with four-way privacy screen protectors, though.

-Finally, the viewing angle reduction may actually not be as limiting as you’d need.
-As low as viewing angles of 60 or 90 degrees sound, anyone standing in close proximity, say on the subway or on a bus, will still be able to see over your shoulder and get a somewhat clear view of what is happening on your screen.
+Finally, the reduced viewing angle may actually not be as limiting as you’d need.
+As low as viewing angles of 60 or 90 degrees sound, anyone standing nearby, say on the subway or a bus, will still be able to see over your shoulder and get a somewhat clear view of the display.